Pavement to release first new song in 25 years on documentary soundtrack

 The band will release their first song since 1999 as part of a new documentary film's soundtrack.

-Pavement is an American indie rock band that formed in Stockton, California in 1989.
-For most of their career, the group consisted of vocalist and guitarist Stephen Malkmus, guitarist and vocalist Scott Kannberg, bassist Mark Ibold, drummer Steve West and vocalist and multi-instrumentalist Bob Nastanovich.
-Initially conceived as a recording project, the band at first avoided press or live performances, while attracting considerable underground attention with their early releases.
-Gradually evolving into a more polished band, Pavement recorded five full-length albums and ten EPs over the course of a decade, though the group disbanded with some acrimony in 1999 as the members moved on to other projects.
-In 2010, Pavement undertook a well-received reunion tour, followed by another international tour from 2022 to 2024.
-Though only briefly attracting mainstream attention with the single "Cut Your Hair" in 1994, Pavement were a successful indie rock band.
-Rather than signing with a major label as many of their 1980s forebears had done, they remained signed to independent labels throughout their career, including Flying Nun and Matador.
-Pavement have often been described as one of the most influential bands to emerge from the American underground in the 1990s.
+Pavement is an American indie rock band formed in Stockton, California, in 1989.
+The band’s lineup included vocalist and guitarist Stephen Malkmus, guitarist and vocalist Scott Kannberg, bassist Mark Ibold, drummer Steve West, and vocalist and multi-instrumentalist Bob Nastanovich.
+Originally conceived as a recording project, Pavement initially avoided press and live performances while gaining underground attention through early releases.
+Over time, the band developed a more polished sound and recorded five full-length albums and ten EPs during their active years.
+The group disbanded in 1999 amid some disagreements, as members pursued other projects.
+In 2010, Pavement reunited for a tour that was well received, and they conducted another international tour from 2022 to 2024.
+Although they achieved only brief mainstream success with the single 'Cut Your Hair' in 1994, Pavement maintained a primarily independent approach, remaining signed to labels such as Flying Nun and Matador.
+The band is regarded as one of the most influential acts to emerge from the American underground scene in the 1990s.

 50+ tracks in our catalogue